0ax1/MPI-Checker/README.md

 `MPI_Irecv(&buf, 1, MPI_INT, N + f() + 3 + rank - 1, 0, MPI_COMM_WORLD, &recvReq1);`<br>

 ### Rank Variables
+Rank variables are identified as such if they get passed to `MPI_Comm_rank`.
-Only one rank variable should be used per translation unit, to make rank branch conditions comparable.
+Only one rank variable should be used per translation unit to make rank branch conditions comparable.
 Rank variables used within a struct  or initialized in another translation unit are not detected.